Top Ten Best Drum Sets

 1 Tama

 I have the original Tama Starclassic Bubingas (my studio kit) and also have a DW Performance Series for live gigging.
 These two kits are absolutely the best sounding kits I have ever played, and I have played them all.
-And yes I also use Paiste 2002's.
-Use a Tama Starclassic Maple G snare or a Ludwig Black Beauty and you have reached tone heaven.
+And yes, I also use Paiste 2002's.
+Use a Tama Starclassic Maple G snare or a Ludwig Black Beauty, and you have reached tone heaven.

-Every sound engineer comments on the quality, especially the kick, 'that's the biggest kick I've ever heard".
+Every sound engineer comments on the quality, especially the kick: "That's the biggest kick I've ever heard."

 2 Pearl

 No matter what Pearl kit you pick, the quality is amazing.
-The Export has the hardware which never needs replacing.
-The hardware is durable, reliable and has a stunning finish.
-The shells also are brilliant and the innovation for the price makes Pearl the best kits you can buy personally.
-(Leave the Pearl Roadshow), otherwise Export (which is amazing), Vision all the way up to Masters has fabulous finishes, hardware, quality, shells and sound amazing.
-What more can you ask for?
-A quality kit for a budgeted price.
+The Export has hardware that never needs replacing.
+The hardware is durable, reliable, and has a stunning finish.
+The shells are brilliant, and the innovation for the price makes Pearl the best kits you can buy personally.

 3 Craviotto

-A set of shells but they sound so very fine.
-The detail in craftsmanship was unreal.
-In a top Nashville studio I was told that they love the sound of my set.
-Just wish I could have a 2nd set to keep at home to play with when I playing near where I live.
+In a top Nashville studio, I was told that they love the sound of my set.
+I just wish I could have a second set to keep at home to play when I'm playing near where I live.

 4 Sonor